johngoddard/matrixops/README.md

 #MatrixOps

-MatrixOps is an npm packgage that makes performing matrix operations on 2 dimensional JavaScript arrays simple.
+MatrixOps is an npm package that makes performing matrix operations on 2 dimensional JavaScript arrays simple.

 ## Usage
 ### #add